Can Nutrients Help ADHD Symptoms?

 Oppositional Defiance Disorder (ODD)

 People with ODD are more likely to have undermethylation.
-Walsh found a high success rate using a nutrient protocol resulting in treated patients being able to eliminate psychiatric medications without subsequent bad behavior.
+Walsh found a high success rate using a nutrient protocol resulting in treated patients being able to eliminate psychiatric medications without subsequent bad behaviour.

 Nearly one third of Walsh’s patients had high levels of urinary pyrolles.
 In pyrolle disorder excessive amounts of B6 and zinc are lost in the urine.
 Deficiencies of these nutrients can result in poor stress control and explosive anger.
 Treatment focuses on supplementing with these nutrients to remedy the deficiency and reverse symptoms.